jb102002/SOC-Home-Lab/README.md

 ## Configuring the Windows Victim

+If you wish to configure the Windows Victim manually or something goes wrong with the script, you can follow this section.

 ### Connecting via RDP
 1. Open Remote Desktop Connection on your PC
 2. Enter the Windows victim public IP in the Computer field